ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 ![List of products in a catalog](img/4.2_catalogs_product_list.png)

-Catalogs are useful when creating special discount lists, campaigns, tenders, or other situations where you need to present a selected set of products.
+Catalogs are useful when creating special lists for B2B and B2C uses, for retailers and distributors or for different regions, or other situations where you need to present a selected set of products.

 ### Product variants